marikannan/scm_git/index.md

 	git commit  			# this will open an editor to give commit message git commit -m "reason"	# -m used to give commit message in CLI itself git status		# will give info about files are in statging area,local repo, remote repo
-				# Untracked files - which are not yet added to staging
+				# Untracked files - which are yet to add to staging
 				# Changes to be committed - which are in staging area
 	git log
 ```